 5.22 7200_DblBufferTransfer

-Using this function to copy the input data in the circular buffer to the transfer buffer.
+Use this function to copy the input data in the circular buffer to the transfer buffer.
 It copies half of the circular buffer, either first half or second half, to the transfer buffer.

-W_7200_DblBufferTransfer (userBuffer As Long) As Long
+int W_7200_DblBufferTransfer (U32 userBuffer)